Māui Pōmare: Early life

-The date of Pōmare's birth is unclear—school records give 24 August 1875 but other sources give 13 January 1876.
-He was born at a pa near Urenui in Taranaki.
-His father, Wiremu Naera Pōmare, was of Ngāti Mutunga descent and his mother, Mere Hautonga Nicoll, was of Ngāti Toa descent.
-His maternal grandmother, Kahe Te Rau-o-te-rangi, had been a signatory of the Treaty of Waitangi.
-Both of his parents died before he reached adulthood, leaving him in the guardianship of his aunt.
-Pōmare was the boy injured at Parihaka when a horse trod on his foot.
+The date of Pōmare's birth is unclear—school records give 24 August 1875 but most other sources give 13 January 1876.
+He was born at Pāhau pā at Onaero in northern Taranaki.
+His father Wiremu Naera Pōmare was of Ngāti Mutunga and was the adopted son of Wiremu Piti Pōmare.
+His mother Mere Hautonga Nicoll was the daughter of Kahe Te Rau-o-te-rangi of Ngāti Toa, a signatory of the Treaty of Waitangi, and John Nicoll, a Pākehā sailor, whaler and trader.

+Pōmare attended schools at Waitara, the Chathams Islands and Auckland.
+His parents were followers of Te Whiti and sometimes lived at Parihaka, and Pōmare lost a toe there as a boy when a horse trod on his foot.
+His father died in 1885 and his mother when he was in his early teens, leaving him in the guardianship of his aunt, Hēni Te Rau Nicoll.

 Education

 Pōmare attended Christchurch Boys' High School and then Te Aute College.
 Although his family wanted him to study law Pōmare decided to become a doctor and, in 1895, he began study at a Seventh-day Adventist Church medical college at Battle Creek in the US state of Michigan.
 He remained in the United States until 1900 and travelled extensively.